takenobu-hs/ghci-hexcalc/README.md

 GHCi as a Hex-Calculator interactive
 ====================================

-The GHCi (REPL for Haskell) is a very useful interactive tool, it's not only for debugging ;)
+The GHCi (REPL for Haskell) is a very useful interactive tool, it's not only for debugging.
-This package `ghci-hexcalc` is an interactive hex-calculator using Haskell/GHCi.
+This package "ghci-hexcalc" is an interactive hex-calculator using Haskell/GHCi.
 This is a simple and casual tool like Perl and Excel for our daily work.

 See also [description on Hackage](https://hackage.haskell.org/package/ghci-hexcalc).